Suat Derviş: Family and early career

-Suat Derviş was born in 1905 in Istanbul.
-She was born into an aristocratic family.
+Suat Derviş was born in 1905 in Istanbul into an aristocratic family.
 Her father, İsmail Derviş, was a gynecologist, and a professor at the Medical Faculty of Istanbul University.
 Her mother, Hesna Hanım, was the daughter of a slave girl in the entourage of Ottoman Sultan Abdülaziz.
 Suat had one sister, Hamiyet, who received a musical education at several conservatories in Germany.
 Her parents' relationship was monogamous, and they were described as a reliable family, who were supportive of Suat.
 As a child, Derviş used to wear a burqa.

 Derviş received private tutoring in literature, music, French, and German.
 Between 1919 and 1920 she lived with her sister Hamiyet in Germany, and was a student at the Berlin University.
 She began to write about Turkey for German magazines, including Berliner Zeitung, and published her first book in 1920, titled Kara Kitap (Black book).
 She would go on to publish ten more novels between 1920 and 1932.
 Derviş’s early novels examined themes of gender, class, and women's psychology.
 They also often used an urban setting, which was unusual for the period she was writing in.
 A reviewer stated that "[Suat Derviş], who is more objective and modern than Halide Edib [the most famous woman writer of the time], is by no means less profound”.
 She also worked as a freelance journalist.
 Among the events she reported on was the Conference of Lausanne, at which the post-World War I fate of Turkey was decided.
 Her early novels have been referred to as the first gothic novels in the Turkish language.